Is it better to rent or buy your next home in today’s landscape of rising home prices and interest rates?

 Renting saved $277 over buying after 36 months

-This means that the total out of pocket costs over 3 years is less with renting than it is with buying.
-Let’s say you’re ready to move, if you’re renting you just move out, no hassles, free to leave as fast as your want, no strings attached.
+This means that the total out of pocket costs over 3 years are less with renting than buying.
+Let’s say you’re ready to move.
+If you’re renting, you move out, no hassles, free to leave as fast as you want, no strings attached.

 Add on the 6% for realtor fees when the home sells, leaving you with $5,723.00 from the sale of the home.
-So while you paid less by renting over buying, you would of ultimately broke even.
+So while you paid less by renting over buying, you would have ultimately brake even.

-The above example shows that the typical break even point is 3 years.
-If you are going to stay in a home less three years or less, than it’s cheaper to rent.
+The above example shows that the typical break-even point is 3 years.
+If you are going to stay in a home for less than three years, it’s cheaper to rent.
 If you will be staying for 4 years or longer, then buying is cheaper than renting.

-That said, I do know there are some renters who have an amazing deal from their landlord and are perhaps paying sub-market rental rates.
-In these situations, they’re loathe to give up the “great rent” and begin paying what is sometimes a larger monthly mortgage.
+That said, I do know some renters have an amazing deal from their landlord and are perhaps paying sub-market rental rates.
+In these situations, they’re loathed to give up the “great rent” and begin paying what is sometimes a larger monthly mortgage.
 Even in a case like this where your payment is less than it would be for a mortgage, buying is still more advantageous if you plan on staying in the property for more than 3 or 4 years.

 First-Time Home Buyers

-Bromberg goes on to say that home owners build equity, this means the property is theirs and they can borrow against it if need be.
+Bromberg says that homeowners build equity; this means the property is theirs, and they can borrow against it if need be.
 You cannot do that for rent.
-Home owners enjoy stability, they know what their monthly mortgage is every month for the next 30 years.
+Homeowners enjoy stability.
+They know what their monthly mortgage is every month for the next 30 years.

-Renters have to rely on the good graces of their landlords to continue to get sub-prime rents, and every year they have to wonder this.
+Renters have to rely on their landlords’ good graces to continue to get sub-prime rents, and every year they have to wonder this.

-There are several programs requiring five percent or less down, and veteran’s loans which require no down payment.
+Several programs require five percent or less down and veteran’s loans, which require no down payment.